exercism/v3/docs/maintainers/determining-concepts.md

 It is worth reading the start of the [Concept Exercises](../concept-exercises.md) file to familiarise yourself with Concept Exercises and why writing out Concepts is important.

-To determine which Concept Exercises should be written for your language, should should first compile a list of your language's Concepts.
+To determine which Concept Exercises should be written for your language, you should first compile a list of your language's Concepts.
 There are various resources to use when compiling this list: books, (official) documentation, your own experiences and the [concepts listed in this repository](../../reference/concepts/README.md).

 As many languages use the same Concepts (but possibly implemented differently), it can greatly help to look at what other languages have already done in this regard.
 See the [C# concepts](../../languages/csharp/reference/README.md) for an example.